Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 - Only one idea per page – both in the words and the pictures

 Let’s assume you’ve found the ideal first reader book.
-If you would like me to recommend a specific first title for your child’s very first book when learning to read, it would be “Go, Go, Go (Read with Dick and Jane)” from the Dick and Jane series by Penguin Young Readers.
+If you would like me to recommend a specific first title for your child’s very first book when learning to read, it would be "Go, Go, Go (Read with Dick and Jane)" from the Dick and Jane series by Penguin Young Readers.
+Now you're ready to teach your child to read.

 - Firstly, inform the child he or she will be learning how to read.
 Make this be special and exciting!
 Even if your child doesn’t really understand the full significance of what you’re saying, your tone of voice and body language should make it clear this is a fun thing.
 Say something along the lines of "This is an exciting time!
 You are old enough to learn how to read now.
 As a special treat, I will teach you how!"